Davyne Dial, President

 University of Maryland European Branch, Columbus College, Columbus, Georgia

-Retired Physician (GP), Graduate of Dartmouth with undergraduate in German Literature and Pre-Med.
+CAPT USCG (Ret) Physician (GP), Graduate of Dartmouth with an undergraduate in German Literature and Pre-Med.
 Medical Degree from Northwestern School of Medicine.
-Upon graduation Dr. Johnson went into the US Public Health Service (USPHS).
-After his four years of public service he was discharged and went into private practice.
-In 1974 Dr. Johnson re-entered the USPHS,and was assigned to the US Coast Guard Academy hospital and also served as ship physician on the Coast Guard training ship Barque Eagle, (one of the world’s unique tall ship vessels) sailing out of New London, CT.
+Upon graduation, Dr. Johnson went into the US Public Health Service (USPHS).
+After his four years of public service, he was discharged and went into private practice.
+In 1974 Dr. Johnson re-entered the USPHS and was assigned to the US Coast Guard Academy hospital and also served as ship physician on the Coast Guard training ship Barque Eagle (one of the world’s unique tall ship vessels), sailing out of New London, CT.

-After retirement Dr. Johnson continued his adventures that began on the Barque Eagle, traveling extensively to remote places in Western Africa including Timbuktu, Burkina Faso, Mali, Senegal, Ivory Coast, Ghana, Benin, Nigeria and Mauritania.
-Dr. Johnson expanded his knowledge of primitive art and collected significant pieces of museum quality tribal sculpture.
-Further adventures included visits to Turkey and South America including a boat trip from the origins of the Amazon River through the Amazon Valley photographing dangerous reptiles while on a herpetology expedition.
+After retirement, Dr. Johnson continued his adventures that began on the Barque Eagle, traveling extensively to remote places in Western Africa, including Timbuktu, Burkina Faso, Mali, Senegal, Ivory Coast, Ghana, Benin, Nigeria, and Mauritania.
+Dr. Johnson expanded his knowledge of primitive art and collected significant pieces of museum-quality tribal sculpture.
+Further adventures included visits to Turkey and South America, including a boat trip from the origins of the Amazon River through the Amazon Valley, and photographing dangerous reptiles while on a herpetology expedition.

-Dr. Johnson has a great respect for the culture and art of Asheville.
-He has a lifetime of experience in art appreciation due to being raised in the gallery his Father founded in the mid 1940s (R.S.
+Dr. Johnson has great respect for the culture and art of Asheville.
+He has a lifetime of experience in art appreciation due to being raised in the gallery his Father founded in the mid-1940s (R.S.
 Johnson Fine Art) on Michigan Ave., in Chicago) and that gallery experience instilled a love of artists.
-Additionally in support of the Asheville Dr. Johnson contributed to the local community via generous contributions to scholarships for students at UNCA, where he was the highest individual contributor to the scholarship fund for over a decade.
-Further local philanthropy includes gifts by artists Thomas Hart Benton, Will Henry Stevens, Grant Wood and Reginold Marsh to the Asheville Art Museum.
-Dr Johnson is the major patron for WPVM and is a co-founder of the non-profit than now holds the FCC license for the “New WPVM”, his support and guidance is vital in reviving the radio station from being dormant for years.
+Additionally, in support of the Asheville, Dr. Johnson contributed to the local community via generous contributions to scholarships for students at UNCA, where he was the highest individual contributor to the scholarship fund for over a decade.
+Further local philanthropy includes gifts by artists Thomas Hart Benton, Will Henry Stevens, Grant Wood, and Reginald Marsh to the Asheville Art Museum.
+Dr. Johnson is the major patron for WPVM and is a co-founder of the non-profit that now holds the FCC license for the “New WPVM” his support and guidance are vital in reviving the radio station from being dormant for years.
+Dr. Johnson feels honored to be in the position to support the arts and culture of Asheville through the platform of WPVM 103.7.

 Education: Undergraduate Pre-Med, Dartmouth / Doctor of Medicine, Northwestern University